Tina-starry/OECTs_prediction/readme.md

-OECT-performance-prediction from OFET data The dataset, code for the paper 'Closed-Loop Human-Machine Teaming for Discovering New Materials and Yielding New Knowledge in an Emerging Field' #Please cite
+OECT-performance-prediction from OFET data The dataset, code for the paper 'Mimicking Human Thinking for Discovering New Materials and Yielding New Knowledge in an Emerging Field ' #Please cite

 #Enviroment: Python==3.8